robbrad/UKBinCollectionData/wiki/Councils.md

 - `-s` - skip get URL
 - `-w` - remote Selenium web driver URL (required for Home Assistant)

-Note: Follow the instructions [here](https://www.wakefield.gov.uk/where-i-live/) until you get the page that includes a "Bin Collections" section then copy the URL and replace the URL in the command.
+Note: Follow the instructions [here](https://www.wakefield.gov.uk/where-i-live/) until you get the page that includes a 'Bin Collections' section, then copy the URL and replace the URL in the command.

 ---